CristianoSword/Angular-CRUD/README.md

 # Angular-CRUD
-CRUD in Angular 9, Material Angular UI, with a fake API JSON-server
+CRUD in Angular 9, Material Angular UI, with a fake API JSON-server..

 Screenshots: